maxmilton/new-tab/README.md

 Access | Still have access to common things like the bookmarks bar<sup>[*1](#known-issues)</sup> etc.
 Speed | Near instant access to functionality.
 Page load performance, runtime performance, and file size should all be scrupulously optimised.
 Privacy | No user tracking scripts (unlike most other extensions).
-Unobtrusive | No annoying things like entries to your right click menu.
+Unobtrusive | No annoying things like entries in your right click menu.

 ### Technology